bplower/bplower/README.md

 ## Heya, I'm Brahm! 👋

-I'm a senior software engineer with a focus on backend services and systems design.
+I'm a software engineer with a focus on backend services and systems design.
 I prefer brevity, explicitness and self discovery in my tools, and have consequently grown to love Rust, Go, HTMX, and Tailwind, among a myriad of other daily utilities.

 My other outposts online are 🏕